-Furthermore, we can see that the lack of knowledge and competences among technocrats, civil servants, and government officials poses a problem regarding creating clear pathways for the market to follow.
-This becomes especially apparent in licitation processes and at the vertical level, which then becomes a barrier further down the supply chain.
+Furthermore, we can see that the lack of knowledge and competence among technocrats, civil servants, and government officials poses a problem with regard to creating clear pathways for the market to follow.
+This becomes especially apparent in the licitation processes and at the vertical level, which then becomes a barrier further down the supply chain.
 Throughout our work, we have detected clear deficiencies at the implementation, educational, and policy levels.